Analogues of Morozov Theorem in characteristic p>0: Analogue and corollaries of Morozov's Theorem in characteristic Lg

+\begin{corollary}[of Theorem \ref{Morozov_p_sup}] Let $k$ be an algebraically closed field of characteristic $p>0$ and let $G$ be a reductive $k$-group.
+Assume that $p>\h(G)$.
+Let $\mathfrak{q} \subseteq \mathfrak{g}$ be a maximal proper restricted $p$-Lie subalgebra.
+Then $\mathfrak{q}$ is either $p$-reductive (see Definition \ref{def_pred}) or parabolic. \end{corollary}

 Let $\mathfrak{u} \subset \mathfrak{g}$ be a restricted $p$-nil $p$-Lie subalgebra.
-See \cite[Section 2.2]{Jea1} for the terminology and the fundamental properties of the objects involved in this section.
-Under the assumption $p>\h(G)$ a theorem of J-P. Serre in \cite[Part II, Lecture 2, Theorem 3]{SER}, and detailed by V. Balaji, P. Deligne and A. J. Parameswaran in \cite[section 6]{BDP} provides the existence of an integration for any restricted $p$-nil $p$-Lie subalgebra of $\mathfrak{g}$ (see also \cite[Proposition 3.1]{Jea1}).
+See \cite[Section 2.2]{JEA1} for the terminology and the fundamental properties of the objects involved in this section.
+Under the assumption $p>\h(G)$ a theorem of J-P. Serre in \cite[Part II, Lecture 2, Theorem 3]{SER}, and detailed by V. Balaji, P. Deligne and A. J. Parameswaran in \cite[section 6]{BDP} provides the existence of an integration for any restricted $p$-nil $p$-Lie subalgebra of $\mathfrak{g}$ (see also \cite[Proposition 3.1]{JEA1}).
 Nevertheless, and as already mentioned in the introduction, such an integration is a priori no longer compatible with the adjoint representation.
-In particular, if we denote by $U \subset G$ the unipotent smooth connected subgroup that integrates $\mathfrak{u}$, there is no good reasons for the equality $N_{G}(\mathfrak{u}) = N_G(U)$ to hold true a priori.
-Moreover, as mentioned in the introduction, the normalisers involved here are a priori no longer smooth.
-The notion of infinitesimal saturation developed here allows to settle this issue.
+In particular: \begin{itemize} \item if we denote by $U \subset G$ the unipotent smooth connected subgroup that integrates $\mathfrak{u}$, there is no good reasons for the equality $N_{G}(\mathfrak{u}) = N_G(U)$ to hold true a priori. \item Moreover, as mentioned in the introduction, the normalisers involved here are a priori no longer smooth. \end{itemize} The notion of infinitesimal saturation (see definition \ref{def_sat_inf}) allows to settle these issues.